paulveillard/cybersecurity-gcp/gcp-network-design.md

 #### 7.5.3 Authoring Firewall Rules

+You create or modify VPC firewall rules by using either

+- Cloud Console, or
+- The gcloud command-line tool, or
+- REST API

 #### 7.5.4 Setting a Default Compute Zone with gcloud

 #### 7.5.5 Protocol and Destination Port Specification Combinations